Debuggers-CSP/game_engine.coder/_posts/CSP/rpg/2025-11-19-keybindings-5.md

         <div class="section-content">
             <p style="color:#e0e0e0; line-height:1.6; font-size:0.95em;">
                 Select the main key for each action below.
-                <strong>Action RPG</strong> uses a fast-paced, no-duplicate WASD layout.
+                <strong>Action RPG</strong> uses a fast, combat-oriented layout.
-                <strong>Cozy RPG</strong> allows shared keys and slower, arrow-key-friendly controls.
+                <strong>Cozy RPG</strong> leans into daily-life, building, and chill controls.
             </p>

             <div class="prompt-box">
                 You need to be logged in first.
 We use your saved <strong>GitHub ID</strong> to remember these controls.
                 <div class="mode-tip action" id="mode-tip-action">
-                    ⚔️ Action rule: each action should use a different key so you can react quickly.
+                    ⚔️ Action rule: we suggest avoiding duplicate keys for important combat actions (but you can still customize).
                 </div>
                 <div class="mode-tip cozy" id="mode-tip-cozy">
                     🌿 Cozy rule: it’s okay if multiple actions share the same key (like Space) for comfy play.